Vyral/base-template/_posts/2018-08-14-do-you-know-about-the-month-of-miracles.md

 During the Month of Miracles, we get together as a company with the goal to raise $1 million pennies (around $10,000).
 Our team’s goal for this year is actually around $2 million pennies ($20,000).

-**We’ve got some great events coming up that we’d love to see you at.** This Friday, we’re doing a salsa challenge at our office, and the following Friday we’re having an ice cream social.
+**We’ve got some great events coming up that we’d love to see you at.** We recently did a salsa challenge at our office, and this upcoming Friday we’re having an ice cream social.
 On August 24, we’ll be touring the Children’s Hospital with all of our agents.

 {% include pullquote.html %}